 Crisis Case Manager

-The Foundation is seeking a Case Manager specializing in crisis situations to join its Sterling Heights location.
-The ideal candidate is fluent in English, Arabic and/or Chaldean/Aramaic with an understanding of the plight of a refugee.
+The CCF is seeking a tri-lingual case manager to join its Sterling Heights location.
+The ideal candidate is fluent in English, Arabic and Chaldean/Aramaic with an understanding of the Chaldean community and the plight of Iraqi Christians.
 Night and weekend hours may be required.

 Under the direction of the RAST Program Manager provides case management services to individuals.
 This service can be provided in-home, in-office, in-school or other approved/appropriate community setting.
 This position is responsible for managing an assigned caseload of clients, assessing, and working with other community resources in meeting/achieving client service needs.